ralight/gds2pov/readme.txt

 License
 -------

-The entire GDSTO3D package is released under the GPL v2.
+The entire GDSTO3D package is released under the LGPL v2.1

 Contact
 -------